100000000x/website/_posts/2020-10-26-token-based-authentication-django-rest-framework-djoser.md

 - Token-based authentication requires database look up on every request to check if token is valid.
 - JWT is using cryptography to validate the token - no database queries.
 - Token-based authentication is using the same token for all sessions.
-- JWT is using different token for each session (even if the same user is logged in in many devices).
+- JWT is using different token for each session (even if the same user is logged from many devices).
 - Token-based tokens doesn't have a timestamp for expiration time.
-- JWT tokens expire after selected time period and needs to be refreshed.
+- JWT tokens expire after selected time period and need to be refreshed.
 - For Token-based authentication you can force user to logout by changing the token in the database.

 Both authentication methods have pros and cons.
 In this post, I will use Token-based authentication.
 It doesn't need to be periodically refreshed and because of this, it will be much easier to use it in the frontend.
 If you would like to see a JWT post, please let me know by filling this [form](https://forms.gle/rgAG9gkhUEH2wUVt5).